bohnertchris/experience-manager-htl.en/help/using/expression-language.md

 ${'Page' @ i18n, hint='Translation Hint'}
 ```

-The default source for the language is 'resource', meaning that the text gets translated to the same language as the content.
-This can be changed to 'user', meaning that the language is taken from the browser locale or from the locale of the logged-in user:
+The default source for the language is `resource`, meaning that the text gets translated to the same language as the content.
+This can be changed to `user`, meaning that the language is taken from the browser locale or from the locale of the logged-in user:

 ```xml
 ${'Page' @ i18n, source='user'}